zgompert/TimemaColorPatternTimeseries/README.md

 # Timema cristinae comparative alignments

-We are considering adding comparative alignments of all of the phased *T. cristinae* genomes with a focus on chromosomal rearrangements on chromosome 8 associated with color and pattern as part of this project (to think about the evolution of supergenes).
+I am conducting comparative alignments of all of our phased (haplotype resolved) *Timema cristinae* genomes.
+This is an ongoing enterprise.
+I am starting with a bunch of pairwise alignments, but also am trying various approaches to align many genomes together.

 I need to fill in additional details, but, a few quick summaries (before I forget things):